anjalir1492/Kindly-Beta/README.md

-# Kindly-Beta
+# Kindly-Beta API Chrome Extension
-# All links and common extension information is in the ./public/manifest.json file
-# manifest follows format described at https://developer.chrome.com/docs/extensions/mv3/manifest/
-# Kindly API URL is in ./src/config.ts
+All links and common extension information is in the ./public/manifest.json file manifest follows format described at https://developer.chrome.com/docs/extensions/mv3/manifest/ Kindly API URL is in ./src/config.ts

-# Kindly API Chrome Extension

 Kindly API Chrome Extension written on TypeScript within Visual Studio Code.
 Supported all generic Textarea inputs, and extensible interface for the not-ordinary forms.
 Adapters for Twitter, Instagram, Facebook and Gmail already included.